syncfusion-content/xamarin-docs/Xamarin/Themes/Keys.md

     </tr>
     <tr>
 	    <td>
-		    Track color of the cupertino switch in On state.
+		    Track color of the Cupertino switch in On state.
 			<br/>
 			<br/>
 		</td>
     </tr>
     <tr>
 	    <td>
-		    Track border color of the cupertino switch in On state.
+		    Track border color of the Cupertino switch in On state.
 			<br/>
 			<br/>
 		</td>